PhoenixTales/phoenix-docs/lore/cults.md

 Rhobars cult can be seen as something like an ecumenical movement of Myrtana (although less peaceful, but a brutal, a gothic one).

-By acquiring the Sceptre of Varant, claiming himself to be the governor of the highest god RA, identified with Innos he set himself into a lineage of the old realm.
+By acquiring the Sceptre of Varant, claiming himself to be the governor of the highest god Ra, identified with Innos he set himself into a lineage of the old realm.

 Rhobar II. later established the Inquisition as another measure, as a representation of Beliars justice.